Smith Center Public Records Directory

 Criminal Records

-Criminal records in Smith County encompass a range of offenses, including felonies, misdemeanors, traffic violations, and entries in the sex offender registry.
-The Smith County Sheriff's Office and local police departments maintain these records, while the Kansas Bureau of Investigation provides additional resources for background checks.
-Residents can request criminal history checks through the KBI, which offers comprehensive reports on individuals' criminal activities within the state.
+Criminal records in Smith County cover a range of offenses, including felonies, misdemeanors, traffic violations, and entries in the sex offender registry.
+Residents can request criminal history checks through the KBI, which offers reports on individuals' criminal activities within the state.
 The KBI's database is a valuable tool for employers and residents seeking detailed background information.

 Public Records Access